chenshanbao/protobuf4j/README.md

 # protobuf4j
-protobuf4j is a small and fast  java lib for google protobuf protocol.
+Protobuf4j is a small and fast  serialization and deserialization java lib for google protobuf protocol.